Five Years in News Nerd Careers

 Emma Carew Grovum is a journalist and technologist in New York City.

 Tiff Fehr is a senior interactive developer with the Interactive News team at The New York Times.
 Previously she worked at msnbc.com (now NBCNews.com) and various Seattle-area mediocre startups.

-Tyler Fisher is a news apps developer on the NPR Visuals Team working on audiovisual storytelling, data and tools.
-Previously, he was an undergraduate fellow at the Northwestern University Knight Lab.
+Tyler Fisher is a senior news apps developer at POLITICO.
+Previously, he worked on the NPR Visuals Team and the Northwestern University Knight Lab.